chinchang/screenlog.js/README.md

 ### screenLog.clear()

-Clear messages on the screen.
+Clears messages on the screen.

+### screenLog.destroy()

+Removes the logger from the UI and reverts to original console functionality.

 Browser Support
 -----